 How it Works: If you sell products or services online, you may want to advertise individual products and services directly on your Google search ads.
 With the Google Ads price extension, you can highlight up to eight products on your website, along with pricing and a short description for each one.
 This is a great place to highlight the best deals in your eCommerce store.

 When you configure 8 price cards using the price extension, users can scroll horizontally through the different options.
 This means they’ll engage more with your ad and they’re more likely to find an exciting deal that prompts a visit to your website.

 Image: Google Search Ad with Seller Ratings Extension Added

-How it Works: Wondering how to set up the seller ratings extension for Google Ads?
+How it Works: Wondering how to set up the seller rating extension for Google Ads?
 This ad extension is actually automated, so Google will decide when and how it gets applied to your Ads.
-To create your seller rating, Google aggregates post-consumer reviews about your business from Google Customer Reviews, Trustpilot, Verified Reviews and other accredited sources.
+To create your seller rating, Google aggregates post-consumer reviews about your business from Google Customer Reviews, Trustpilot, Verified Reviews, and other accredited sources.
 Once you’ve earned 100 unique reviews with an average star rating of at least 3.5 in a specific country, Google may start including a seller rating when your ads are displayed to users in that country.